Jaber1028/kanbas-react-web-app/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Builds the app for production to the `build` folder.\ it last night I said play it last night and he started this homework It correctly bundles React in production mode a789ol;/nd optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!